Cannabis phenotype only matters for breeders and biologists, right?

 6. Choose feminized

-Choosing the best marijuana phenotype is essential if you’re creating new strains or clones.
+Choosing the best marijuana phenotype is essential if you’re creating new strains or cannabis clones.
 You get a bonus as a grower for smoking purposes.

 Having as little variance as possible is a good thing in your case, and going feminized ticks two boxes in one stroke.